 The column features current stories of her seemingly proper middle-class life with her wife and two teenagers juxtaposed with life growing up in a housing project in New York City in a family of eight children born to immigrant parents.
 Her mother was an Irish Catholic and her father Hungarian, who “came out” as Jew when on Judy’s 30th birthday, her mother died.
 Oy vey.

 Aside from writing mercifully short pieces—many thoughtful and profound, others completely irreverent—she has universal appeal.
 Perhaps because she’s pretty much in every demographic.
-She’s a woman over 60, but a mother to teenagers.
+She’s senior citizen, but a mother to teenagers.
 She’s divorced, but remarried—to a woman.
 She lives middle-class life, but grew up poor.